OUR DRUG PIPELINE

 Suppressing cell invasiveness, migration and metastasis

-Enhancing tumor vulnerability to other cytotoxic therapies*
+Reversing stem like transformations, thus enhancing tumor vulnerability to other cytotoxic therapies

-With low observed toxicity*
+Low observed toxicity

 ANV221 was awarded Orphan Drug Designation for the treatment of Pancreatic Cancer by the FDA.

-"Tumors were disappeared reduced in two weeks."
+"PDAC xenograft tumors were disappeared in two weeks."

 - Michio Kurosu, PhD University of Tennessee Health Science Center